 - Have you updated your login page recently?
 A new on-brand image on your login page is a quick update that can make a big impact.
 It’s a visual cue to your users that your site is being maintained and updated regularly.

 A governance plan is your key to consistency.
-It will keep you on track when questions arise and will provide a solid, documented foundation for your site.
-Reviewing your governance policies during a site audit will shine a light on anything that should be happening and isn’t or is happening and shouldn’t be.
+It outlines administration, maintenance, and support of the DAM system, establishes rules for proper usage, and will keep you on track when questions arise.
+Reviewing your governance policies during a site audit will shine a light on anything that should be happening and isn’t, or is happening and shouldn’t be.

 Ensure that your metadata is accurate and consistent.
-Without metadata your site search is basically useless.
-If there are several empty metadata fields, it’s time to revisit your reasoning for creating them.
+Without metadata, your site search is basically useless.
+If there are several empty metadata fields, it’s time to evaluate why they were created.

 - What’s your policy for filenaming conventions?
 Review your guidelines for naming files.
 Determine whether they’re being followed and if any adjustments need to be made.

 - What’s the process for uploading and tagging assets?
-Are your uploaders trained on the process?
+Have your uploaders been trained on this process?
 Is it being followed?

 - How many metadata types and fields are there?
 Review your metadata types and pay close attention to any empty required fields.
 A consistently empty field could indicate that the field is unnecessary for the asset type or that uploaders don’t understand what values should be used.

-PRO TIP: If your governance policies should be in place but aren’t being adhered to, then it’s time for retraining.
+Pro tip: If your governance policies are in place but aren’t being adhered to, then it’s time for retraining.

-An intuitive site structure makes it easier for your users to navigate.
+An intuitive structure makes site navigation effortless.
 Understanding your current structure in relation to the rest of the information you’ve gathered during your site audit can help inform changes that will make it easier and faster for your users to find what they need.

 - Is your site structured in a way that makes sense to users?
-Review your categories and site structure to check for intuitiveness, organizational alignment, and simplicity.
+Review your categories and metadata structure to check for intuitiveness, organizational alignment, and simplicity.

-- Do you have an archiving policy?
-Unused, active assets clutter your site and make it harder for users to find what they need.
+- Do you have an archival policy?
+Unused, active assets clutter your site and make it difficult for users to find what they need.
 Determine your policy for keeping and archiving assets.

 Your DAM system is in place to keep your assets secure, so take time to make sure they are!

 - Are all of your roles and asset groups still relevant and necessary?
-Look at all of your roles to review if they make sense or are still needed.
+Look at all of your roles and confirm if they make sense and are still needed.

 - Are your assets secure?
 Do users have access to what they should?
 Set up a test user to review your permission settings.
 Is everything acting as you would expect?

 - Are you using SSO?
-SSO helps automate security and makes logging in easier for your users.
+SSO helps automate security and streamlines the login process for your users.

-PRO TIP: It’s good to initially get a feel for everything in your system, especially if you’re a new admin or weren’t part of the initial implementation, but that’s not always possible.
+Pro tip: It’s good to review everything in your system, especially if you’re a new admin or weren’t part of the initial implementation.
+But that’s not always possible.
 So if you can only take one asset type or section at a time, start with that.
 It can make your audit feel more manageable and your goals more attainable.

-After you’ve conducted your audit, refer back to your original goal(s) and plot your DAM site audit roadmap.
+After you’ve conducted your audit, refer back to your original goals and determine how they can be benchmarked by the four stops on your roadmap: analytics, users, aesthetics, and governance.
 Whether you’re working toward a DAM cleanup, site optimization, or ingesting new assets, now you can make an informed plan because you have a clear understanding of your starting point.
 So get going!